Josh Brookes: British Superbike Championship

 For 2010 Brookes, stayed with the HM Plant Honda team, Brookes has changed to bike #4 and is also joined by former double British Superbike Champion Ryuichi Kiyonari.
 He took his first win in the fourth race of the season.
 He also took a win at Cadwell Park and two wins at Snetterton.
 His season was closely documented in the film I, Superbiker.

 Brookes also made a British Superstock entry in the MotoGP support round at Silverstone, and a World Superbike appearance substituting for injured countryman Broc Parkes at Phillip Island.
 Brookes will also make a wildcard entry with teammate Kiyonari at Silverstone.

 For 2011, Brookes switched to the Relentless TAS Suzuki team joined by Alastair Seeley who is competing in British Supersport.
 He made a poor start to the season with a massive crash at Oulton Park which wrecked his bike.
-By mid-season he started to get good results.
+By mid-season, he started to get good results.

 During 2015, Brookes raced a Milwaukee Yamaha YZF-R1, winning the British Superbike Championship at the final round of the season at Brands Hatch.
 In the last race of the event, Brookes hit the inside kerb of a bend and slid off, but had already amassed sufficient points to win the Championship in the first of three races at the venue, so he re-joined the track for a lap after the race to wave to spectators.

 In 2017, Brookes finished second in the championship standings aboard a Yamaha.
 He won two races and scored four second places.

+For the 2018 season, Brookes was signed to the McAMS Yamaha team.

+For the 2019-2022 seasons, Brookes was signed to the Be Wiser Ducati Team.

+For the 2023-2024 seasons, Brookes was signed to the FHO Racing BMW team.

+In April 2025, Brookes joined Isle of Man based DAO Racing riding the Honda CBR1000R-R Fireblade alongside Lee Jackson, with both confirmed to ride for the team again in 2026.